ibrahim9492/GrowthProAI-Assignment/README.md

 ## 📄 License

-This project is created for the GrowthProAI internship assignment.
+This project is created for the GrowthProAI-Assignment.

 ---